- To explore the unprecedented potential of matter-wave interferometry

 - To look at (de)coherence in increasingly complex quantum systems.

-BEC 2: We have set up a second experiment, which will look at BEC at higher atom numbers.
+BEC 2: Our second experiment, which looks at BEC at higher atom numbers.
 We recently demonstrated a novel atom laser, which has a record flux of 4 x 10^7 atom/s.
 We also made the coldest thermal source to date (200nK).
 We are now using our novel QUIC trap plus adiabatic potentials to look at phase properties of large elongated condensates.
 In the future we plan to study the kinetics of the condensation process itself.
 We also plan to study the rise of coherence in phase-fluctuating condensates.

 Space Optics: We are developing a novel fibre distribution board for complex optical space missions like STE-QUEST.